 When Robert Caulfield (Elliott Gould) is driving the out of control car and crashes it through a bus bench, there are pre-cut lines are visible in the bench before he crashed through it making it splinter more easily.

-As the Learjet lands in the desert, one can clearly see that its landing gear is fully intact.
-It was supposed to look like it was landing with the gear retracted, as landing on three wheels would cause the plane to spin around violently, but the plane is just too high up and the landing is too smooth for it to have been with the gear retracted.
+As the Learjet lands in the desert, one can clearly see that its landing gear is fully intact and covered by a surrounding shroud.
+It was supposed to look like it was landing with the gear retracted, as landing on three wheels would cause the plane to spin around violently.

 Prior to launch, the VP is sitting in the stands when a NASA official comes over and gives him and his wife some binoculars.
 In the back ground you can see a mountain.
 There are no mountains in Florida.